adinn/balloon/README.md

 dumped unless 60 seconds have elapsed since the last old or young GC dump.

-Stats listed at each dump ar eas follows
+Stats listed at each dump are as follows

     GC Type (Old/Young) and timestamp
       last young GC count